One reported dead after fiery interstate crash - Salisbury Post

 CHINA GROVE — One person was reported dead and a portion of the interstate was closed for hours Sunday after a fiery crash in southern Rowan County.

 Much about the crash was unclear Sunday, including how it occurred.
 Emergency scanner traffic indicated one person died and a car was on fire after a crash near Old Beatty Ford Road.
-A North Carolina Department of Transportation camera at Old Beatty Ford Road’s interchange with I-85 showed flames and thick black smoke rising from the scene of the crash.
+A North Carolina Department of Transportation camera at Old Beatty Ford Road’s interchange with I-85 showed flames and black smoke rising from the scene of the crash.

 The crash occurred around 4:30 p.m.
 Sunday, and I-85 southbound was closed until about 8 p.m.